%

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Kankakee (20% down at 7%) is approximately $1,430/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,871.
-The median rent of $1,400/mo is roughly comparable to buying costs — in this environment, renters choose flexibility while buyers choose equity building.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Kankakee (20% down at 7%) is approximately $1,144/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,585/mo.
+The median rent of $1,400/mo is less than the cost of buying, supporting healthy rental demand from cost-conscious households who recognize that renting is the more affordable option in the near term.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $1,400 in rent and $1,585 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Kankakee is $62,333, with a population of 50,000 growing at 0.2% per year.
 Kankakee is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors